Code-Institute-Submissions/johnston9-ms2-apis/README.md

 - [JSHint](https://jshint.com/) - [Results](https://github.com/johnston9/ms2-apis)
   - JSHint was used with "New JavaScript features (ES6)" and "jQuery" checked in the configuration menu.
+    All files were clear of errors and warnings.
+On the maps.js file for the Map Page it gave a "two undefined variables" note for "google" and "MarkerClusterer" but these are part of Google Maps own functionality.
+It also gave a "two unused variables" note
+    "initMap", which is called from the html page script and "markerCluster" which is used so as not to give a "Do not use 'new' for side effects" warning.

 ### Testing User Stories from User Experience (UX) Section